 Up your game.
-This module of Electrical Troubleshooting training is a natural follow-on from the QQI Level 6 Industrial Electrical Systems course.
+The Advanced Electrical Troubleshooting course is for those who have already completed QQI Level 6 Industrial Electrical Systems course.
 All of that electrical knowledge and skills can now bear fruit by practicing logical troubleshooting methods on panels with a large range of fault complexity and a range of computerised application simulations.

 Who should attend